NativeScript/docs/README.md

 ---

 This repository holds the source for the **beta** version of our docs.
 This is a work in progress revamp of the docs structure and content.
+The theme and general functionality is being built in a different repo, this repo is purely focused on the content.

-Goals:
+## Goals

 - streamline onboarding to NativeScript
 - simplify content to it's core, reword and restructure to make pages relevant and to the point